pinoaffe/org-vcard/README.md

 A basic test suite is located in the repository 'tests' directory, in `org-vcard-tests.el`.
 To run the suite:

-1. Set the org-vcard-elisp variable to the location of `org-vcard.el`, e.g. `(setq org-vcard-elisp "~/org-vcard/")`.
+1. Ensure `org-vcard.el` has been `load`ed, e.g. `(load "~/org-vcard/org-vcard.el")`.
-2. Set the org-vcard-tests-data-dir variable to the location of the `tests/data/` directory, e.g. `(setq org-vcard-tests-data-dir "~/org-vcard/tests/data/")`.
+2. Load the test suite: e.g. `(load "~/org-vcard/tests/org-vcard-tests.el")`.
-3. Load the test suite: e.g. `(load (concat org-vcard-elisp "tests/org-vcard-tests.el"))`.
+3. Check the `org-vcard-mapping-language` variable, and ensure you're using the "en" set of contact-style mappings.
 4. Run the tests by evaluating `(ert '(tag org-vcard))`.

 ## License